gsoft-inc/sg-eslint/packages/rules/docs/rules/semantic-ui-button-has-type.md

 ## When Not To Use It

-If you use only `"submit"` buttons, you can disable this rule
+If you use only `submit` buttons, you can disable this rule